svdcvt/svdcvt.github.io/_pages/about.md

     <p>38400, France</p>

-news: true  # includes a list of news items
+news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here!
+Hi, salut, привет!
+I am a Ph.D. student at University Grenoble Alpes and INRIA, I work with [Bruno Raffin](https://datamove.imag.fr/bruno.raffin/) in [Datamove team](https://team.inria.fr/datamove/).

+My research is focused on improving the data-efficiency of a deep neural network training on a data which comes from physics simulators and PDEs.
+I am also a member of Melissa project which develops a framework for large scale deep surrogate training on HPC systems.